-This curriculum chronicles the history and development of Unmanned Vehicle Systems (UVS), their roles, and related components and functions, as well as a practical understanding of aerodynamics, ground and space operations, propulsion systems, and communications data link theory.
-The course also provides hands-on training of unmanned systems and selection of appropriate payloads across various domains (air and surface) missions, Proof of US citizenship is required for students.
-Students must obtain certification as an unmanned pilot rating under part 107 of FAA regulations to pass this course.
+This curriculum chronicles the history and development of Unmanned Vehicle Systems (UVS), their roles, and related components and functions, as well as a practical understanding of aerodynamics, maritime operations, propulsion systems, and communications data link theory.
+The course also provides hands-on training of unmanned systems and selection of appropriate payloads across various domains (air, surface, and maritime) missions, Proof of US citizenship is required for students.

 PHSC Course Schedule: Introduction to Unmanned Vehicle Systems